-Learn how to identify an American lady butterfly and caterpillar.
-Plus, see how it looks different from a painted lady butterfly.
+Learn what an American lady butterfly and caterpillar looks like.
+Plus, see how it compares to a painted lady butterfly.

 What Does an American Lady Butterfly Look Like?